-EBGN 563A

-Division of Economics and Business Management of Technology Fall Semester 2016

-T/TH 11:00 - 12:15 PM • CO131
+EBGN 563A Division of Economics and Business Management of Technology Fall Semester 2017 T/TH 11:00 - 12:15 PM• AH330

 Instructor:

 Michael B. Heeley, Ph.D.
+Division of Economics and Business 325 Engineering Hall Office Hours: T/TH 1:00 - 3:00 PM

+(303) 273-3167 mheeley@mines.edu

+Instructional activity: 3 hours lecture Course designation: Core

+Course Description

-Division of Economics and Business (303) 273-3167 324 Engineering Hall mheeley@mines.edu Office Hours: T/TH 9:30 - 11:00 AM and TH 3:15 - 4:00 PM Instructional activity: 3 hours lecture Course designation: Core Course Description Organizations must be adaptable, strategically flexible, fast acting, and entrepreneurial if they are to survive in times of increased globalization and tremendous product-market and technological change.
+Organizations must be adaptable, strategically flexible, fast acting, and entrepreneurial if they are to survive in times of increased globalization and tremendous product-market and technological change.
 The creation and sustenance of organizations with these qualities require that managers - in particular, those managers who lead organizations - become proficient with respect to the strategic management of technology and innovation.
 This course provides a forum for the indepth examination of select issues involving the strategic management of technology and innovation.

 The key learning objectives of this course are to expose you to the dynamics of industries driven by technological innovation, and to train you to think strategically about technological innovation and new product development and deployment.
-In this course, we will explore such topics as: - Winner-take-all industries in which firms compete fiercely to have their product chosen as the dominant standard, and where success is determined not only by a product's features and price, but also by the availability of complementary products and wellchosen alliances. - How firms choose among multiple attractive innovation projects, - How firms decide whether go "go it alone" or collaborate, and how firms develop a collaboration strategy, - How firms make difficult choices between protecting their proprietary technologies versus rapidly disseminating them to build installed base and complementary goods, - How firms can make themselves more flexible so that they can respond to rapid changeand the trade-offs this imposes, - Techniques for improving new product development processes to maximize the likelihood success.
+In this course, we will explore such topics as:

+- Winner-take-all industries in which firms compete fiercely to have their product chosen as the dominant standard, and where success is determined not only by a product's features and price, but also by the availability of complementary products and well-chosen alliances, - How firms choose among multiple attractive innovation projects, - How firms decide whether go "go it alone" or collaborate, and how firms develop a collaboration strategy, - How firms make difficult choices between protecting their proprietary technologies versus rapidly disseminating them to build installed base and complementary goods, - How firms can make themselves more flexible so that they can respond to rapid changeand the trade-offs this imposes, - Techniques for improving new product development processes to maximize the likelihood success.

 The course should be of special interest to those seeking to build careers in technology-based firms or to those who simply wish to better understand the unique managerial, organizational, and strategic demands associated with competing under conditions of rapid product-market or technological change.

-Required Readings and Materials 1) Schilling, M.A.
-2012.
+Required Readings and Materials

+- Schilling, M.A.
+2016.
 Strategic Management of Technological Innovation.
-4th Edition.
-New York: McGraw-Hill Publishers 2) Cases and Reading:

-SeaMicro

-TiVo 2007: DVRs and Beyond

-Apple Inc. in 2015

-Tesla Motors (in 2013): Will Sparks Fly in the Automobile Industry?

-Corning Inc: A Network of Alliances

-Lexar Media: The Digital Photography Company?
+5th Edition.
+New York: McGraw-Hill Publishers - 2) Cases and Reading: SeaMicro TiVo 2007: DVRs and Beyond Apple Inc. in 2015 Tesla Motors (in 2013): Will Sparks Fly in the Automobile Industry?
+Corning Inc: A Network of Alliances Lexar Media: The Digital Photography Company?
+Intel Corporation: The Hood River Project Hewlett-Packard: The Flight of the Kittyhawk Fujifilm: A Second Foundation Porter, Michael, 1996.
+"What is Strategy" Harvard Business Review, 74 (November - December), pp. 61-78